mrdonohue/Salish-Seaweeds/README.md

 # Salish-Seaweeds
-Seaweed monitoring, phycology and culture in the Salish Sea Did I mention learning Github?
+Seaweed monitoring, ecology and culture in the Salish Sea